 Tip 5: Ask here, there, everywhere!

 Use a variety of methods to ask for donations—email, phone calls, text messages, social media, face-to-face conversations and your Fundraiser center.
 It’s okay if one person gets multiple messages from you, each message can serve as reminder to donate.
+Also download our Race poster to display at work, school, anywhere people gather!

 Tip 6: Start immediately.